minihealer/MiniHealerText/README.md

 - Sometimes you will see things wrapped in curly brackets like `{0}`.
 This is to indicate dynamic value(usually a number) to the game and I understand that different languages will have different grammar and formatting so you can freely move this around.
 - Sometimes you will see things wrapped in square brackets like `[SKILL_COOLDOWN]`.
 This is to indicate link to the game, meaning when the game runs it will use the value of `SKILL_COOLDOWN` key.
 This is to increase reuseability so we don't have to translate the same thing over and over
 - Sometimes you will see things like ` <color=#B58300FF>Midnight Zone</color>` or `<br>`.
 These are formatting tags to indicates different colored text or an new line.
+- You might bump into enemy names or boss names or talent names...etc that might be not easily translated.
+The best case scenario is to try to perserve the spirit of the name but sometimes you can be a bit creative